colomafarre/colomafarre.github.io/_posts/2019-01-24-first-week.md

 <a href="/img/firstweeknepal/2019:01:16-09:54:54.JPG"> <img border="0" src= "/img/firstweeknepal/2019:01:16-09:54:54.JPG" width="200"></a>

-We spend those tree days **exploring the city, at a family friendly pase**!
-We walked a lot, bought some souvenirs for my dad to take back to the family, we visited some buddist and indu temples and in general, we tried to get a feel for the country and its culture.
+We spent those tree days **exploring the city, at a family friendly pace**!
+We walked a lot, bought some souvenirs for my dad to take back to the family, we visited some Buddhist and Hindu temples and in general, we tried to get a feel for the country and its culture.

 <a href="/img/firstweeknepal/2019:01:15-07:33:24.JPG"> <img border="0" src= "/img/firstweeknepal/2019:01:15-07:33:24.JPG" width="200"></a>

 **The city of Kathmadu is really busy and felt chaotic**!
-There's a lot of traffic, very narrow streets and no sidewalks for pedestrians, so it felt a little overwhelming with the little ones.
+There's a lot of traffic, very narrow streets and no sidewalks for pedestrians (in most areas), so it felt a little overwhelming with the little ones.
 In general, it was a lot to take in for the first days in a new country!
 You know how it is, when you don't have enough eyes to look at everything that's happening around you!?
 Ramona was a little bit confused the first days.
 She would observe everything and ask you things like "Why do they have that red spot on their forehead?" or "Why do they where sandals if it's cold?"
 She notices everything and I feel like the first days where hard for her (I guess for all of us!!), but it is also amazing how quickly we can adapt!

 <a href="/img/firstweeknepal/2019:01:15-07:43:49.JPG"> <img border="0" src= "/img/firstweeknepal/2019:01:15-07:43:49.JPG" width="200"></a>